analysiscenter/cardio/docs/source/intro/models.rst

 Built-in models
 ---------------

-We have a number of built-in `models <../api/models>`_ for ECG classification and annotation:
+We have a number of built-in :doc:`models <../api/models>` for ECG classification and annotation:

 * FFTModel
 * DirichletModel